Director James Kicklighter spent the first eighteen years of his life in Bellville, Georgia, population 123.

-Spending the first eighteen years of his life in Bellville, Georgia, population 123, James Kicklighter has become a multi-award winning writer/director whose work has been recognized by the world’s press, including The Hollywood Reporter, The Times of India, Film Courage and FilmInk Australia.
+Since then, he has gone on to become a multi-award winning Los Angeles-based film director and producer.
+His work has been recognized by the world’s press, including The Hollywood Reporter, The Times of India, Film Courage and FilmInk Australia.

 Escaping Bellview Comedy ⋄ Drama ⋄ Independent In the hopes of leaving his small town, an awkward pre-teen tackles a stock market contest with a prize of visiting Atlanta.
 When he chooses to invest in a company that competes with his father's business, the pre-teen faces winning the contest at the expense of his dad's job or never being able to visit Atlanta.
 (Scouted on SpecScout.com, Top Script in Drama)